Z2PackDev/Z2Pack/doc/source/tutorial/system.rst

 For the first step, the user needs to create input files for an NSCF run calling Wannier90.
 These input files should also contain a reference to the density file acquired in a previous SCF run.
 However, the **k-points** used in the NSCF run should not be in these files.
 The reason for this is that the k-points will change many times during a Z2Pack calculation.
 When creating the :class:`z2pack.fp.System` instance, the input files should be listed in the ``input_files`` keyword argument (as a list of strings).

 The Wannier90 input file should contain the ``exclude_bands`` tag to exclude the non-occupied bands.

+Wannier90 2.1 and newer
+'''''''''''''''''''''''

 Starting from version 2.1, Wannier90 has a dedicated interface to specify which overlap matrices should be computed.
 To use this interface, use the k-point function :func:`.wannier90_full`.

 Wannier90 2.0 and before
 ''''''''''''''''''''''''